muraliratsa/Portfolio/README.md

 # Portfolio
-A fully responsive portfolio website using bootstrap 5.
+A fully responsive website built using bootstrap 5.